Call for Applications for Campus Visit by 2021 Distinguished Feminist Activism Award Winner: Dr. Brittany Pearl Battle

 Subcommittee Chair: Ghassan Moussawi, email@example.com

-Members of the Feminist Activism Award Subcommittee: Brittany Battle, Rocío Garcia, Latoya Council, and Cierra Sorin
+Members of the Feminist Activism Award Subcommittee for 2022: Brittany Battle, Rocío Garcia, and Latoya Council

 History and Overview